brainlife/docs/docs/user/datatypes.md

 Sometimes you want to be more specific about the type of dataset for a particular datatype.
 For example, [neuro/anat/t1w](https://brainlife.io/datatype/58c33bcee13a50849b25879a) could be ACPC aligned or not and [neuro/dwi](https://brainlife.io/datatype/58c33c5fe13a50849b25879b) could be single-shell or multi-shell. brainlife.io allows you to specify each datatype with **datatype tags**.

-You should only use this tag to specify information on datasets, not generalize it.
+You should only use this tag to specify the information on datasets, not generalize it.
 For example, we don't have "multi-shell" datatype tags because `neuro/dwi` is by default "multi-shell" data.
 While it is normal to have different b-values in a `dwi.bvals` file, "single-shell" is a special case for the `neuro/dwi` datatype where b-values happens to all be the same number -- so we added the "single-shell" tag to describe it.

 Since datatype tags add specificity, brainlife.io can correctly identify which datasets can be used for which Apps by examining a dataset's datatype tags and an App's input dataset tags.
 But do not confuse a *datatype* tag with *dataset* tag!